 Early mover in the luxury BEV market.
 We are well positioned to capitalize on the rapid growth of the global luxury BEV market and address unmet demand by offering a portfolio of BEV models.
+The global luxury BEV market is expected to grow rapidly at a CAGR of 35% over 2021 to 2031 and reach 1.9 million units by 2031, according to Oliver Wyman.
 We operate at the "sweet-spot" within the luxury BEV segment by providing vehicles with a target price range between US\$80,000 to US\$149,000, which represents the largest volume contributor to the luxury BEV segment.
 Additionally, the global luxury BEV market is underserved due to limited availability of models.
-As an early mover in the luxury BEV market, we have launched our E-segment BEV model years ahead of our competitors and expect to continue launching our BEV models, expecting to create significant early mover advantages in terms of electrification progress compared to other brands.
+As an early mover in the luxury BEV market, we have launched our E-segment BEV model years ahead of our competitors and expect to continue launching our BEV models and target to become the first traditional luxury auto brand to achieve 100% BEV product portfolio by 2027, expecting to create significant early mover advantages in terms of electrification progress compared to other brands.

 Iconic brand with racing heritage.
 The core principles and Lotus DNA at the heart of our company come from more than 70 years of sports car design and engineering.
 The concepts of aerodynamics and lightweight sports car design are highly distinguished and have been the essential part of the Lotus brand's ethos.
-Since inception, Team Lotus has won multiple Formula 1 championships, including 6 "FIA Formula 1 Drivers' World Championships," 7 "FIA Formula 1 Constructors' World Champions," and 81 "FIA Formula 1 Grand Prix Wins."
+Since inception, Team Lotus has won multiple Formula 1 championships, including 6 "FIA Formula 1 Drivers'

+World Championships," 7 "FIA Formula 1 Constructors' World Champions," and 81 "FIA Formula 1 Grand Prix Wins."
 The Lotus brand was also awarded "Luxury brand of the year" at the prestigious "Luxury Briefing Awards 2019" while Evija received a "2020 MUSE Global Design Award."

 Proprietary next generation technology built on world class R&D capabilities.
 Lotus Group has consistently been a technological pioneer in the automotive industry over the past seven decades.
-Our exceptional technologies are demonstrated by our proprietary 800-volt EPA architecture entailing super-charging capabilities, high energy conservation, and high-speed data transmission, with high adaptability that can accommodate varying battery sizes, motors, and component layouts across vehicle classes.
+Our exceptional technologies are demonstrated by our proprietary 800-volt EPA architecture entailing supercharging capabilities, high energy conservation, and high-speed data transmission, with high adaptability that can accommodate varying battery sizes, motors, and component layouts across vehicle classes.
 Additionally, we possess leading ADAS technology with fully embedded L4-ready hardware capability, enabled by the world's first deployable LiDAR system, five 360° perception coverage, and self-developed software system for cognition, decision making, design and control algorithm.
 Our operating system, Lotus Hyper OS, utilizes technology to create real-time 3D content for passengers.
 By maintaining a strong focus on R&D and innovation, we expect to enjoy significant competitive advantages over other automotive brands in vehicle performance and driving experience.